 On our way back, we visited the Jaisalmer Fort and even though we couldn’t see all of it, we did enjoy whatever time we could spend there.
 The later part of the night was spent shopping and visiting the markets of Jaisalmer before we finally went back to the hotel and retired for the night.

 We planned to leave at 4 am in the morning today but thanks to all the food and sightseeing, couldn’t wake up until 7.
-Finally, we started for Udaipur at around 8 via Jodhpur but it turned out to be a bad decision since the road for approx 20 km was completely broken.
+As per our Jodhpur Udaipur itinerary, we started for Udaipur at around 8 via Jodhpur but it turned out to be a bad decision, since the road for approx 20 km was completely broken.
 Meanwhile, we had informed the hotel person that we would be getting late for our check in.

 Finally, when we reached Udaipur, the first place that we visited was Lake Pichola where we took a motor boat ride and later had snacks.
 They only serve vegetarian food here.
 Post this, we visited India’s largest underground aquarium where we had a good time looking at the various kind of fishes.